OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 If you participate in this effort we will reward you:

-* If you're a contributor, we will send you a hard copy of O'Reilly's book [“Building Maintainable Software”](http://shop.oreilly.com/product/0636920049159.do) if you are one of the first 100 contributors that get a Spring Cleaning Pull Request accepted.
+* If you're a contributor, we will send you a free hard copy of O'Reilly's book [“Building Maintainable Software”](http://shop.oreilly.com/product/0636920049159.do) if you are one of the first 100 contributors that get a Spring Cleaning Pull Request accepted.

 * If you're a maintainer, you get a cleaner code base and new contributors to extend your repository. 😊